Airtight glass storage jars in a warm wooden cabinet

 Cannabis Storage Guide

-Cannabis storage affects quality, safety, and shelf life.
-Proper storage maintains cannabinoid potency, terpene profile, and overall product quality.
-Improper storage degrades the product, increases mold and pest risk, and shortens the useful life.
-This page covers how to store cannabis flower, edibles, concentrates, vapes, and pre-rolls.
+How you store cannabis affects its quality, safety, and shelf life.
+Good storage holds potency, keeps the smell and flavor intact, and prevents mold.
+Poor storage does the opposite and shortens the useful life.
+This page covers storing flower, edibles, concentrates, vapes, and pre-rolls.

 In this article